 The Barmah-Millewa Forest is the largest river red gum forest in Australia.
 It covers approximately 66,000 hectares of floodplain between the townships of Tocumwal, Deniliquin and Echuca.

-The forest supports a broad range of floodplain vegetation communities including river red gum forest, river red gum woodland, wetlands and the threatened Moira grass plains.
-The forest is a significant feeding and breeding site for waterbirds including egrets, spoonbills and night herons, as well as significant fish, frog and turtle populations.
+The forest supports a range of floodplain vegetation communities including river red gum forest, river red gum woodland, wetlands and the threatened Moira grass plains.
+The forest is an important feeding and breeding site for waterbirds including egrets, spoonbills and night herons, as well as significant fish, frog and turtle populations.

 In recognition of its important environmental and cultural values, Barmah-Millewa Forest is listed as a wetland of international importance under the Ramsar Convention ( Ramsar site) and is one of six Living Murray Icon sites.